stan-playground

 2: Preparing Data

-Data can be provided in JSON format in its own editor, or can be generated from code written in R (using webR) or Python (using pyodide), including code that imports published datasets.
+Data can be provided in JSON format in its own editor, or can be generated from code written in R (using webR) or Python (using pyodide), including code that imports published datasets from the web or from files added in the “additional files” tab.

 3: Compiling and Running